I’m sure most of you are in the same boat as me with this one, but the one thing on this Earth I find the most difficult is admitting defeat.

 2. I thought I had a big appetite but JESUS.
 Before I started the plan, I researched into it SO MUCH.
 Everyone said that the portions were sizable but nothing could have prepared me for how much food there was.
 It got to the point where I was feeling physically sick after meals and yet the advice was still “you’re fuelling your body, you need to eat it all if you can”.
 Nah mate, I’m gonna eat til I’m full, thanks.

 3. I’m fricking lazy.
 I’m not ashamed to admit that.
 I like healthy food and I like exercise – I really do!
 But I’m lazy.
 I like healthy food that doesn’t take long to prepare and I like going down to the gym and doing exercise I enjoy on my own time.
-I don’t like having to give up my entire weekend (and I mean my ENTIRE weekend) to cook meals for the week and I don’t having to time my workouts around protein shakes and supplements.
+I don’t like having to give up my entire weekend (and I mean my ENTIRE weekend) to cook meals for the week and I don’t like having to time my workouts around protein shakes and supplements.

 (Just a quick FYI – I AM still going to be following some of the basic plan principles.
 The reduced carbs on rest days and high carb on workout days really did agree with me and I did really enjoy the food minus the insane portions – so I’ve bought the Joe Wicks cookbook instead.
 It has some really lovely recipes, just in case anyone looking for some healthy inspo!)